istio/istio.io/README.md

 ## Versions and releases

-Istio maintains three variations of its public site.
+Istio maintains two variations of its public site.

 - [istio.io](https://istio.io) is the main site, showing documentation for the current release of the product.

-- [archive.istio.io](https://archive.istio.io) contains snapshots of the documentation for previous releases of the product.
+[istio.io/archive](https://istio.io/archive) contains snapshots of the documentation for previous releases of the product.
 This is useful for customers still using these older releases.

 - [preliminary.istio.io](https://preliminary.istio.io) contains the actively updated documentation for the next release of the product.